Cost of Living in Tokyo – 2024 Guide

 The cost of living depends on the living style.
 And though you may find that the cost of living is high in Tokyo, it can very well be affordable.

-For example, as per the Japanese government’s statistics for February 2023, the average household income of two or more persons was JPY 557,655 (approximately US$ 5,235), and the monthly consumption expenditures per household were JPY 272,214 (approximately US$ 2,475).
+For example, according to the Japanese government’s statistics for February 2023, the average household income of two or more persons was JPY 557,655 (approximately US$5,235), and the monthly consumption expenditures per household were JPY 272,214 (approximately US$2,475).

 The data shows you can have a comfortable life even if you earn more than the average monthly consumption expenditure.
 However, to do that, you must budget carefully and have discipline in spending practices.
 Here are some tips for cutting down your cost of living without sacrificing the quality of life in Tokyo or even in other cities in Japan: